Ryan D. Smith

 I was born about 30 miles north of Philadelphia in the suburb of Doylestown in February of 1991, and ever since I learned how to speak, sports have been at the foreground of my entire life.

-Throughout my lifetime, my favorite sport changed hands a lot, from baseball and football to basketball and hockey.
+Throughout my life, my favorite sport changed hands a lot, from baseball and football to basketball and hockey.
 However, my love of talking about the game made broadcasting the constant dream.

 I chose to attend Penn State in 2009 because of the numerous opportunities made available to students from day one.
 I immediately joined ComRadio and by my freshman year's conclusion, I had risen to become a Sports Director.
 I broadcasted Penn State football, basketball, lacrosse, baseball, and ice hockey.
 We had a staff of well over 100 members; the directors trained them while overseeing day-to-day operations at the station and maintaining staff schedules.

-From 2014-2016, I held the title of Director of Broadcasting & Media Relations with the Madison Capitols of the United States Hockey League.
-In that role, I provided play-by-play coverage of all home and away games, compiled press releases and original content for distribution among Madison media partners, forged working relationships with those media partners to help to further establish the brand, and handled all social media marketing and engagement.
+After graduating from Penn State, from 2014-2016, I held the title of Director of Broadcasting & Media Relations with the Madison Capitols of the United States Hockey League.
+In that role, I provided play-by-play coverage of all home and away games, compiled press releases and original content for distribution among Madison media partners, forged working relationships with those media partners to establish the brand's footing in the market, and handled all social media marketing and engagement.

-In August of that same summer, at age 25, I checked off another goal of mine when I accepted a position with the first-year Springfield Thunderbirds of the American Hockey League, who, at the time, were affiliated with the Florida Panthers.
-In my position as Manager of Media/Community Relations & Broadcasting, I have continued to hone my craft in the realm of play-by-play, but perhaps more importantly, I have broadened my skills and taken on new responsibility in the areas of website management, content creation, and community relations.
+In the summer of 2016, I checked off another goal when I accepted a position with the first-year Springfield Thunderbirds of the American Hockey League, who, at the time, were affiliated with the Florida Panthers.
+In my position as Manager of Media/Community Relations & Broadcasting, I have continued to hone my craft in the realm of play-by-play, but I have broadened my skills and taken on new responsibilities in the areas of website management, content creation, and community relations.

 With the support of my colleagues, the Thunderbirds have become an integral pillar in the greater Springfield area, with more than 500 player and mascot appearances during the franchise's first four seasons and recognition at the AHL level in 2017-18 for the Most Unique Community Relations Promotion (more on that here).
 The next year, we proudly hosted and sold out the 2019 AHL All-Star Classic in Springfield.